 The payment is paid to employers, for up to six months, for each eligible employee that was on their books on 1 March 2020 and is retained or continues to be engaged by that employer.
 Where a business has stood down employees since 1 March, the payment will help them maintain connection with their employees.

-Eligible employers are those with annual turnover of less than $1 billion that have a reduction in revenue of 30% or more, since 1 March 2020 over a minimum one-month period.
-Employers with an annual turnover of $1 billion or more would be required to demonstrate a reduction in revenue of 50% or more.
-Businesses subject to the Major Bank Levy will not be eligible.
+Eligible employers were those with annual turnover of less than $1 billion with a reduction in revenue of 30% or more, since 1 March 2020 over a minimum one-month period.
+Employers with an annual turnover of $1 billion or more were required to demonstrate a reduction in revenue of 50% or more.
+Businesses subject to the Major Bank Levy were not be eligible.

 Businesses structured through companies, partnerships, trusts and sole traders, as well as not-for-profit entities, including charities, are eligible.
 Self-employed individuals are also eligible.

 Full time and part time employees, including stood down employees, would be eligible to receive the JobKeeper payment, as well as casual employees who have been with their employer for at least the previous 12 months.

 MYOB finds JobKeeper program becomes ‘lifeline’ for small business